 Minnesota Food Charter Network: Engagement

 The Minnesota Food Charter Network is a statewide network that supports and fosters shared action towards healthy food access for all.
-A core function of the network is engaging food networks across the state, and University of Minnesota Extension provides critical leadership in building connections and strengthening capacity for Minnesota food networks.
+A core function of the network is engaging food networks across the state.
+University of Minnesota Extension provides critical leadership in building connections and strengthening capacity for Minnesota food networks.

 A snapshot of 24 of Minnesota's 70+ food networks.
 See the full directory here: Food Networks in Minnesota.